 On its Ebola Resources for Nurse Educators page, the American Association of Colleges of Nursing (AACN) is hosting a curated collection of news, events and webinars for nursing school deans, faculty members, students, and other stakeholders.
 Elsevier publishes the AACN's Journal of Professional Nursing.

-A primer on Ebola in the US, in The Journal of Allergy & Clinical Immunology
+The Journal of Allergy & Clinical Immunology

 The authors write: "In this brief opinion article, we provide a short primer on the epidemiology, pathogenesis, clinical manifestations, US-based hospital preparedness, vaccine and therapy development, and control of Ebola virus disease for noninfectious disease physicians."